-Year 1 Autumn 1 - Ourselves Autumn 2 - Toys Spring 1 - People Who Help Us Spring 2 - Where We Live Summer 1 - Animals Summer 2 - Opposites Geographical Skills Geographical skills and fieldwork - To use world maps, atlases and globes to identify the United Kingdom and its countries, as well as the countries, continents and oceans studied at this key stage Locational knowledge: - To name, locate and identify characteristics of the four countries and capital cities of the United Kingdom and its surrounding seas.
-Geographical skills and fieldwork - To use maps, atlases and globes to identify the United Kingdom and its countries, as well as the countries, continents and oceans studied at this key stage - To use simple compass directions (North, South, East and West) and locational and directional language [for example, near and far; left and right], to describe the location of features and routes on a map - To use aerial photographs and plan perspectives to recognise landmarks and basic human and physical features; devise a simple map; and use and construct basic symbols in a key - To use simple fieldwork and observational skills to study the geography of their school and its grounds and the key human and physical features of its surrounding environment Locational knowledge: - To name and locate the world's seven continents and five oceans Human and physical geography - To identify seasonal and daily weather patterns in the United Kingdom and the location of hot and cold areas of the world in relation to the Equator and the North and South Poles Context - To learn about England as part of the UKTalk about what an atlas is and how to use one. - To study the local area and create simple maps and plans.
+Year 1 Autumn 1 - What makes me unique?
+Autumn 2 - Does every toy have a story to tell?
+Spring 1 - What is special about winter?
+Spring 2 - Where's home?
+Summer 1 - How are animals the same and different?
+Summer 2 - What is the opposite of opposite?
+Geographical Skills Geographical skills and fieldwork - To use world maps, atlases and globes to identify the United Kingdom and its countries, as well as the countries, continents and oceans studied at this key stage Locational knowledge: - To name, locate and identify characteristics of the four countries and capital cities of the United Kingdom and its surrounding seas.
+Geographical skills and fieldwork - To use maps, atlases and globes to identify the United Kingdom and its countries, as well as the countries, continents and oceans studied at this key stage - To use simple compass directions (North, South, East and West) and locational and directional language [for example, near and far; left and right], to describe the location of features and routes on a map - To use aerial photographs and plan perspectives to recognise landmarks and basic human and physical features; devise a simple map; and use and construct basic symbols in a key - To use simple fieldwork and observational skills to study the geography of their school and its grounds and the key human and physical features of its surrounding environment Locational knowledge: - To name and locate the world's seven continents and five oceans Human and physical geography - To identify seasonal and daily weather patterns in the United Kingdom and the location of hot and cold areas of the world in relation to the Equator and the North and South Poles Context - To learn about England as part of the UK. -Talk about what an atlas is and how to use one. - To study the local area and create simple maps and plans.
 Focus on journeys to and from school.
-Look at the features seen on the way: zebra crossings, etc. - To compare and contrast locations, e.g. hot/cold and weathers, e.g. rainy/dry.
+Look at the features seen on the way: zebra crossings, etc. Fieldwork - take digital photos of features in the grounds from odd angles or very close up.
+Print them off with a map.
+Pupils have to find the location of the photos, then take their own photos - To compare and contrast locations, e.g. hot/cold and weathers, e.g. rainy/dry.
 Notes/guidance Vocabulary Children to talk about places they've visited in the UK.
 Cover road safety.
 River, house, town, village, farm, office.
 Ocean, continent, equator, pole. north, south, east, west. near and far.
 Left and right.
 Writing Outcomes Skill: captions Context: captions to describe localities.
 E.g. The North Pole is, and